Chapter 18. Supported kdump configurations and targets

 Important

 The automatic configuration of reserved memory based on the total amount of memory in the system is a best effort estimation.
-The actual required memory may vary due to other factors such as I/O devices.
-Using not enough of memory might cause that a debug kernel is not able to boot as a capture kernel in case of a kernel panic.
-To avoid this problem, sufficiently increase the crash kernel memory.
+The actual required memory might vary due to other factors such as I/O devices.
+Using not enough of memory might cause debug kernel unable to boot as a capture kernel in the case of kernel panic.
+To avoid this problem, increase the crash kernel memory sufficiently.

 ArchitectureRequired Memory